divya814/divya814/README.md

 ### Hi there 👋
 ![Divya Maheshwari](https://imgur.com/mEgnaRW.png)

-### My Education
-🙌 I’m in 3rd year of my Engineering from ABES Engineering College, Ghaziabad, India.

-### About Me
-✌ A passionate Website developer 😃 with hands-on experience. <br>
+✌ I am a passionate Website developer 😃 with hands-on experience. <br>
-✔ Currently learning FullStack Development.
+✔ Learning FullStack Development.
 Passionate about Front-end development and also working on my Back-end skills. <br>
 ✔ Other than that I like to Code in Python and also an ML Enthusiast. <br>
 ✔ I have done projects for my skill enhancement and better learning. <br>
+🙌 Currently in 3rd year of my Engineering from ABES Engineering College, Ghaziabad, India.

-### Experience
+## Experience
 🌟 Working as a Social Media Manganer specifically on You-tube for GirlUp- She United. <br>

 🌟 Working as a Web Developer, Social Media Manager (LinkedIn) and Mentor for new Interns.
 I am also playing a major role in their Educational Outreach Program.<br>